rezaarezvan/AFA-Benchmark/README.md

 - `src`: Source code.
 - `tests`: Unit tests.

-## Full Pipeline Tutorial TODO CHECK IF THIS WORKS
+## Full Pipeline Tutorial

 This tutorial will show how to train and evaluate two separate methods.
 The first one, **ODIN**, is RL-based and has a pretraining stage.
-The second one, **TODO**, is TODO and does not require pretraining.
+The second one, **CAE**, is a static method based on global feature importance and does not require pretraining.
 This will hopefully give you a good idea of how the remaining methods are trained and evaluated as well.

 ### Dataset generation